maxwolf621/OauthUser/Oauth2UserEndpoints.md

-# Customizing Spring Security oauth2Login()
+## redirectionEndpoint

-The Redirection Endpoint is used by the Authorization Server for returning the Authorization Response (which contains the authorization credentials) to the client via the Resource Owner user-agent.
+The Redirection Endpoint is used by the Authorization Server for returning the Authorization Response (which contains the authorization credentials) to the client

 The default Authorization Response baseUri
 ```json
 /login/oauth2/code/*
 ```

 We can customize it to any other URL of our choice`(/oauth2/callback/)`.
 In application.properties
 ```json
 spring.security.oauth2.client.registration.google.redirect-uri=http://localhost:8080/oauth2/callback/google
 ```
 In Spring boot web security
 ```java
 protected void configure(HttpSecurity http) throws Exception {
         http.authorizeRequests().anyRequest().authenticated()